philipstewart/utilities/README.md

 # Random utilities

-Small utilities written if I have failed to find a suitable alternative when required.
+Small utilities written when I have failed to find a suitable alternative when needed.

 ## cp2exfat

-Originally written to copy files from an ext4 filesystem to an exfat MicroSDXC card where the ext4 paths may contain characters which are invalid on an exfat filesystem.
+Originally written to copy files from an ext4 filesystem to an exfat MicroSDXC card, where the ext4 paths may contain characters which are invalid on an exfat filesystem.

 ```shell